ZeroX-DG/moon/README.md

 Here are the steps to try it out if you are interested:

 1. Clone the repository.
-2. Run `cd rendering` to navigate to the rendering engine.
+2. Run `cargo make example` and wait for the code to compile & execute.

-3. Run `cargo run` and wait for the code to compile & execute.
+Refer to the [Makefile.toml](Makefile.toml) file for more info.

 **Requirement:** You should have SDL2 installed.